 a < (a∞ ≠ b)…(a10 ≠ b)…(a1 ≠ b) // (a=≠b) // (a ≠ b1)…(a ≠ b10)… (a ≠ b∞) > b

 Suffice it to note here only that the new sciences of the human domain will investigate all questions like these and that no claim is made in the present context to foresee the results of such investigations.
 All that is at stake at present is McLuhan’s insight into the elementary structure of this domain where “preference” further marked by “stress” is a fundamental feature of its atomic media.

 Instead of holding human subjects constant, like Ptolemaic earths, with views circling around them in complex movements like so many planets (including the sun), McLuhan’s suggestion is that we hold views constant, like Copernican suns, and study humans as revolving around them.
 This is one of the meanings of his remark that “we ‘make sense’, not in cognition but in recognition or replay” (Take Today 4).
 That is, ‘sense’ is something that is already there; so we ‘make sense’ not by constituting it, “but in recognition or replay” of it.

 But all this remained for McLuhan, and remains for us today, a new continent seen from afar.
 Unavoidably, it still appears (to an unknowable extent) in the RVM.
-Only future research will be able, gradually, to filter the old from the new.
-The only important question for now is whether McLuhan was able to identify the elementary structure of this human domain in such a way as to enable that future research.
+Only future research will be able, gradually, to filter the more reliable findings from the less.
+The only important question for now is whether McLuhan was able to identify the elementary structure of this human domain sufficiently to enable that future research.